Roy Kramer

-Roy F. Kramer (born October 30, 1929) is a former American high school, college football coach and athletics administrator.
+Roy Foster Kramer (October 30, 1929 – December 4, 2025) was an American college football coach and athletics administrator.
 Kramer was the head football coach for Central Michigan University from 1967 to 1977, compiling a record of 83–32–2 and winning the 1974 NCAA Division II Football Championship.
 He then served as the athletic director at Vanderbilt University from 1978 to 1990, and later as the commissioner of the Southeastern Conference from 1990 to 2002, where he created the Bowl Championship Series.